 4th Anniversary: Linen

 The giftstraditional in the UK are linens or silk; in America, it is flowering blooms and fruit.
 Silks more luxurious materials than humble papers and cottons but not as functional as leathers.
-There is a hint that the couple is wealthier from their union.
+There is a hint that they are wealthier from their union.

 A modern gift is still linen or an appliance, perhaps by now, the toaster is broken, or the kettle needs replacing.